maK-/domaination/README.md

 `./domaination.py -l [sublist] -g`

-> This takes that list and a list of already found subdomains and a list of
+> This takes a list of already found subdomains and a list of
 > individual words/subdomains and generates a list to then be resolved.

 `./domaination.py -l [sublist] -g -s [wordlist]`